 Our cutting-edge system redefines how student art is displayed and enjoyed, going beyond the limitations of fixed gallery spaces.
 See below for a comprehensive review of its main functionalities:

 Curated Digital Selection: The art instructors are responsible for curating the digital exhibition.
-They take great care in choosing high-quality scans of two-dimensional pieces of artwork, including paintings, drawings, and mixed media, to ensure each detail is rendered clearly.
-For three-dimensional pieces such as sculpture or pottery, advanced 3-D models are created, enabling observers to rotate and view the artwork from all sides, creating a very immersive experience.
+They take great care in selecting high-quality scans of two-dimensional artworks, including paintings, drawings, and mixed media, to ensure each detail is rendered clearly.
+For three-dimensional pieces such as sculpture or pottery, advanced 3-D models are created, enabling observers to rotate the artwork and view it from all sides, creating a highly immersive experience.

-Dynamic and Fair Display Scheduling: The foundation of our system is a high-level scheduling program, providing balanced and dynamic exposure for each student artist.
+Dynamic and Fair Display Scheduling: The foundation of our system is a high-level scheduling program that provides balanced, dynamic exposure for each student artist.
 This program efficiently cycles work during the day, ensuring that all artwork gets focused screen time on the electronic displays.
-This does away with the typical problem of some works being forgotten as a result of the lack of available physical wall space, allowing every artist an equal chance to excel.
+This eliminates the typical problem of some works being forgotten due to a lack of available physical wall space, giving every artist an equal chance to excel.

-Easy Parent Involvement and Program Support: Additionally, to further enrich the experience and benefit the arts program, parents are given the ability to access a password-protected online portal.
+Easy Parent Involvement and Program Support: Additionally, to further enrich the experience and benefit the arts program, parents can access a password-protected online portal.
 With this portal, they can easily purchase professional-quality prints of their child’s work, providing a lasting memento.
-A committed portion of the proceeds from these print sales is subsequently reinvested directly into supporting the school’s arts program, offering essential resources for art supplies, special projects, and extracurricular arts activities.
+A committed portion of the proceeds from these print sales is reinvested directly to support the school’s arts program, providing essential resources for art supplies, special projects, and extracurricular arts activities.
 This bottom-line funding model directly supports the students and helps maintain the progressive development and enrichment of their arts education.

 Conclusion